Chart Color Schemes

 Emerton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for Emerton, and new addresses validated by AreaSearch since the Census, the suburb's population is estimated at around 2,397 as of November 2025.
-This reflects an increase of 102 people (4.4%) since the 2021 Census, which reported a population of 2,295 people.
-The change was inferred from the resident population of 2,392 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional six validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,073 persons per square kilometer, placing Emerton in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 4.4% growth since the 2021 census exceeded the SA3 area's growth rate of 3.1%, marking it as a growth leader in the region.
-Population growth for Emerton was primarily driven by natural growth that contributed approximately 55.00000000000001% of overall population gains during recent periods.
+The population of the Emerton statistical area (Lv2) was estimated at approximately 2,366 as of November 2025, based on analysis of ABS population updates and new addresses validated by AreaSearch.
+This figure represents an increase of 71 people since the 2021 Census, which reported a population of 2,295 people in Emerton (SA2).
+The estimated resident population of 2,302, as calculated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional six validated new addresses since the Census date, reflects this increase.
+This level of population results in a density ratio of 3,033 persons per square kilometer, placing Emerton (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 3.1% since the census is within 2.1 percentage points of the SA3 area's growth rate of 5.2%, indicating competitive growth fundamentals.
+Natural growth contributed approximately 55.00000000000001% of overall population gains during recent periods in Emerton (SA2).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth of statistical areas across the nation is anticipated, with Emerton expected to expand by 96 persons to reach a total population of 2,493 by 2041 based on aggregated SA2-level projections, reflecting an overall gain of 1.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate lower quartile growth across statistical areas nationally, with Emerton (SA2) expected to expand by 94 persons to the year 2041, reflecting a total gain of 3.0% over the 17-year period.

 Frequently Asked Questions - Population